TheOdinProject/curriculum/new_org/ruby/building_blocks.md

     * How can you access a specific group of items in an array?
     * How do you modify the items in an array?
     * How do you combine arrays?
+    * How do you find the values in one array that aren't in another?
+    * How do you find values in both arrays?
+    * What is the difference between `push`/`pop` and `shift`/`unshift`?
+    * What is the shovel operator?
+    * How is `> arr.pop` different from `> arr[-1]`?
+    * How is `push`ing or `<<`ing another array into your array different from just adding them together?
+    * How do you delete items in an array?
+    * Why should you be careful deleting items in an array?
+    * How can you convert arrays to strings?
+    * How can you convert from other data types to arrays?
+    * How can you figure out if an array contains a particular value?
+    * How do you find the biggest item in an array?
+    * How do you find the smallest item in an array?
+    * How do you remove any duplicates from your array?
+    * How to you find out how big an array is?
+    * How do you put an array in order?
+    * What are the naming conventions for arrays?
+    * What should you store in arrays?

 * **Hashes:**